 This last weekend was good for amphibians in the Champlain Valley.
 Rain after dark with warm temperatures brought the early breeding frogs and salamanders above ground and coaxed them downhill toward breeding areas.

-Here are some of the factual errors in the recent article, the only news article the newspaper has published recently about BLSG.
+Here are some of the factual errors in the recent Addison Independent article, the only news article the newspaper has published recently about BLSG.

 It was good to see my post on bats published as a letter to the editor in the Addison Independent yesterday.
 It’s important for local residents to be aware that routine practices of the Brandon Leicester Salisbury Goshen Insect Control District (BLSG) could have serious environmental impacts which the residents are ultimately responsible for.
 I was also pleased that the owner/publisher/editor of the Independent, Angelo Lynn, recognized the importance of the topic and wrote a related editorial for the same issue (Insect Control District’s mistake, or a nuisance suit by a relentless opponent?).
 My pride swelled with every mention of my name until after a dozen of them when I recognized that the editorial was not about bats or BLSG but about me.

 In early January, members of the board of directors of the Brandon-Leicester-Salisbury-Goshen Insect Control District (BLSG) visited the select boards of each town in the District.
 They announced that they were asking for a large increase in the funds to operate in 2019-2020 compared to the previous year.
 The average increase requested was $7,443 per town for a total of $37,215 or 31% more than last year.
 They explained that the increase was primarily to pay their attorneys who are representing BLSG in a lawsuit.